jsug9/Morse-Decoder/README.md

 # Morse-Decoder

-> This is morse code decoder built with ruby.
+> This is a morse code decoder built with ruby.

 ## Getting Started